prose11/RPIPs/RPIPs/RPIP-1.md

 **Stagnant** - Any RPIP in Draft or Review which is inactive for too long is moved to Stagnant.
 An RPIP may be resurrected by simply requesting this from an editor.

 **Withdrawn** - The RPIP Author(s) have withdrawn the proposed RPIP.
 This state has finality and can no longer be resurrected using this RPIP number.
-If the idea is pursued at later date it is considered a new proposal.
+If the idea is pursued at a later date it is considered a new proposal.

 **Living** - A special status for RPIP that are designed to be continually updated and not reach a state of finality.
 This includes most notably RPIP-1.